Alopecia in women

 There is no permanent cure for androgenetic alopecia, however there are some treatments that can halt hair loss and even promote hair growth in the short term.

-In men, androgenetic alopecia can be successfully treated with finasteride (a tablet taken daily) or minoxidil (a lotion or foam applied to the scalp daily).
+In men, androgenetic alopecia can be treated with finasteride (a tablet taken daily) or minoxidil (a lotion or foam applied to the scalp daily).
 In women, androgenetic alopecia can only be treated with minoxidil, as finasteride is not licensed for use in women.

 One study has shown that, when applied to the scalp as instructed twice a day, minoxidil prevents hair loss in 88% of women and, in a number of cases also promotes new hair growth.